AlexSTM2/Programacion-I/CODE.md

 Here i determine how the data is going to be stored and how the user is going to interact with it.
 With the resources and models of every aspect in the website, i made the requests from the frontend to the database.
 * These are the models(the resources have the same name as the models):
 ![models-resources](https://i.imgur.com/5tk4AV7.png)

-* Here is how i determine how the data is going to be stored in the database, regarding to the poems:
+* Here is where i determine how the data is going to be stored in the database, regarding to the poems:
 ![img](https://i.imgur.com/Et8vMl6.png/img)

 * From the resources, i import the models, also what i need to make the requests.
 I use the "flask_jwt_extended" to make the authentication of the user, and the "flask_restful" to make the requests.

 ![imports](https://i.imgur.com/lbfpbP3.png)

 ## API creation